irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 (By [Razer125](https://steamcommunity.com/profiles/76561199376033342/)) - Gas Overload https://pd2builder.netlify.app/?s=10-4h00oB1Q380-610-61sz&p=d&a=6&t=j&d=03
 Gas spam.
 You will cycle your Viper grenades, underbarrel gas, and secondary grenade launcher with gas.
 This is the ultimate war crime build, and it wasn't even specifically made because it's funny, but because gas grenades have extremely low ammo pick up, so even with this set up, it could still be a challenge to keep at least 1 gas cloud afloat.
 And you want to keep it up, to maintain maxed maniac stacks indefinitely.
 Use primary AR to land kills on stunned enemies with easy headshots.
 Weapons to use:
 Specifically little friend 7.62 assault rifle with gas grenades for the underbarrel.
-Can be replaced by Groza AR with gas underbarrel, but it's a worse option.
+Can be replaced by KETCHNOV Byk-1 AR with gas underbarrel, but it's a worse option.
 Use any secondary grenade launcher with gas grenades.
 Use viper grenade throwable.
 Cycle those 3.
 Use 75 melee against bulldozers.

 Build 2 - Engineer is engi-here. https://pd2builder.netlify.app/?s=010010006Fh40Z0-610-5g11I&p=d&a=6&t=b&d=70
 Keep your little friends near chokes for free and constant damage, helping you upkeep your Hysteria stacks.
 Rely on your sentries to shut down shields, and don't forget to refill/repair them.
 Use melee against any enemy, but do focus on bulldozers.